History of Somalis in Maine: Politics

 In 2010, several Somali immigrants, now citizens of the United States and residents of Portland, filed to run for the Maine Legislature.
 Mohammed Dini ran in District 119 in a Democratic Party primary, and Badr Sharif ran in the Republican Party primary for District 116; both candidates were defeated in primary challenges.
 Additionally, Portland's Somali community led a campaign to permit non-citizens to vote in municipal elections.

 In August 2016, while campaigning in Portland, Maine, at a rally Donald Trump said, "We've just seen many, many crimes getting worse all the time, and as Maine knows—a major destination for Somali refugees—right, am I right?"
 The Lewiston police chief responded saying Somalis had integrated into the city and had not caused an increase in crime and that crime was actually going down, not up.
 The Lewiston mayor said Lewiston was safe and they all get along.
-At a Somali support rally following Trump's comments the Portland mayor welcomed the city's Somali residents, saying, "We need you here."
+At a Somali support rally following Trump's comments, Portland mayor Ethan Strimling welcomed the city's Somali residents, saying, "We need you here."
 Maine Republican senator Susan Collins commented, "Mr. Trump's statements disparaging immigrants who have come to this country legally are particularly unhelpful.
 Maine has benefited from people from Europe, the Middle East, Asia, and, increasingly, Africa—including our friends from Somalia."

 Following the 2016 U.S. presidential election of Donald Trump, the federal government released Executive Order 13780, a three-month travel restriction against citizens of six Muslim-majority countries, including Somalia.
 Somalis and other immigrants in Lewiston as well as local residents worried that the temporary decision had put a strain on communal living.

 In 2017, a record three Somalia-born candidates, all newcomers to politics, unsuccessfully ran for the school committee in Lewiston.

 In 2019, Somali refugee Safiya Khalid was elected to the Lewiston city council.

+Deqa Dhalac, a native of Mogadishu, was elected to the South Portland city council in 2018 and was re-elected unopposed in 2020.
+She became mayor of the city in 2021, and was elected to the Maine House of Representatives District 120 in 2022 and re-elected in 2024.
+The 2022 election also saw the election Mana Abdi to the 95th District; Abdi was also re-elected in 2024.
+Dhalac and Abdi are both Democrats.
+In 2024, they were joined by a third Somali-American Democrat in the House of Representatives, with Yusuf Yusuf being elected from the 118th district.
+Yusuf had previously served on the Portland School Board.